CSpyridakis/notes/IaC/Ansible/common-code-snippets.md

     - <role-name>
 ```

-This requires a `roles/` dir following this structure, taat will contain taskbooks.
+This requires a `roles/` dir following this structure, that will contain taskbooks.

 ```
 roles